Those taking the California Bar Examination or First-Year Law Student's Examination must follow strict rules while the exam

 Applicants must keep the ticket in their possession throughout the duration of

 2. If items other than those allowed are brought to the test center,

 applicants will be required to leave them at their own risk outside of

 the examination area.
-The committee assumes no responsibility for the
+The Committee, Office of Admissions staff, and proctors assume no responsibility for the

 safekeeping of items that applicants bring to the test